-Divorce is a challenging life-event for every Arizona family going through it, parents and children alike.
+Divorce is a challenging life event for every Arizona family going through it, parents and children alike.
 We have talked about the importance of managing stress and learning coping skills as a spouse or parent, but what about the children of divorce?
 How does a child manage the powerful emotions that surface when parents separate?
+How can a parent prepare for a divorce in AZ if they have children?

 For children, their parents’ break-up can be confusing and painful.
 Everything they know to be true and depend upon, their very foundation, seems shaken.
 Daily routine?
 Gone.
 Living together as one family?
 Impossible.
 That’s a scary, upsetting situation for a child.
 Children are not equipped with the skills necessary to handle such an event.
 They need help coping with stress and with the emotional impact their parents’ divorce can have on them.